Elkhorn Tavern: Before the war

 The first Elkhorn Tavern was built about 1833 by William Ruddick and his son-in-law Samuel Burks, and was first known as Ruddick Inn.
 It was from this tavern that the two families, between 1837 and 1839, watched a portion of the forced Indian migration across the northern course of the Trail of Tears.
 An early detachment of 336 Cherokees camped near Ruddick Inn on December 23, 1837.
 By 1839 more than 11,000 Indians had passed the tavern.

 Following the deaths of William and Betsey Ruddick, Burks became sole proprietor in 1852.
 In 1858, he sold the house and the 313 acre to his cousins Jesse and Polly Cox for $3600.
 It was Cox who later renamed it Elkhorn Tavern.
-Under Cox' management, the structure served as a trading post, an unofficial Butterfield Overland Mail stop, post office, voting place, eating establishment, church of the Benton County Baptist Society, and inn.
+Under Cox's management, the structure served as a trading post, an unofficial Butterfield Overland Mail stop, post office, voting place, eating establishment, church of the Benton County Baptist Society, and inn.
 As the war moved near, Jesse Cox left the tavern to the care of his son and daughter-in-law Joseph and Lucinda Pratt Cox and went to Kansas.